aspatti1257/CellLineAnalyzer/README.md

 .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, RadialBasisFunctionSVMAnalysis.csv,
 ElasticNetAnalysis.csv, RidgeRegressionAnalysis.csv or/and LassoRegressionAnalysis depending on which machine learning modules you opt to use.

-This program will also generate an HTML document summarizing the how well each analysis performed and giving an overview of the data submitted.
+This program will also generate a HTML document summarizing how well each analysis performed and giving an overview of the data submitted.
+Please use Google Chrome in order to see quantitative information when hovering over the respective plots.

-Also part of this program, is the option to generate a series of .CSVs from MATLAB files.
-Making the main input to this program easier to generate.
+Also part of this program is the option to generate a series of .CSVs from MATLAB files.

 ## Table of Contents
 Running the Cell Line Analyzer API involves three steps: <br />